-1. I-9 (Employment Eligibility Verification): All IWU "first-time" student workers must meet the requirements of the Immigration and Nationality Act as amended by the Immigration Reform and Control Act of 1986.
+- 1. Must be a current IWU student. - 2.
+I-9 (Employment Eligibility Verification): All IWU "first-time" student workers must meet the requirements of the Immigration and Nationality Act as amended by the Immigration Reform and Control Act of 1986.
 It requires that the I-9 form be completed within 3 days of starting work.
 The law also requires that the employer review and verify a document or documents that establish both identity and eligibility for employment.
 Several documents may serve these purposes.
 Please refer to page 2 of the I-9 form for a list of acceptable documents or this link has a complete list of acceptable documents you can present for verification.
 In short, you will need either one from list A (i.e. Passport) OR one from list B (Driver's License or School ID) along with one from list C (Social Security Card or Birth Certificate).
 Please note that documents must be the original, with the exception of the birth certificate which may be a "certified copy" with a raised seal of authenticity.
 Unfortunately, photos, copies, screen shots and faxes cannot be accepted.
-If it's been 3 years since completing an I9 and the student took a leave of absence for more than one year, a new I-9 must be completed.
-Returning student workers are not required to complete employment forms again.
+If it's been 3 years since completing an I9 and the student took a leave of absence for

-- 2. Electronic Timesheets & Web Time Entry (WTE): No student may work until their electronic timesheet is available in their Employee Dashboard.
-Students are expected to clock in/out at each shift.
+- more than one year, a new I-9 must be completed.
+Returning student workers are not required to complete employment forms again. - 3.
+Electronic Timesheets & Web Time Entry (WTE): Students are expected to clock in/out at each shift using Banner Web Time Entry (WTE).
 It is required by law to take a 30 minute lunch break if working over 7 hours and it MUST be indicated on the timesheet in case any auditor asks for documentation.
-Students are required to submit their timesheets electronically by the due date listed on the timesheet. - 3.
+Students are required to submit their timesheets electronically by the due date/time listed on the timesheet.
+A work week is Sunday to Saturday.
+No student may work for more than 8 hours a day, or 20 hours a work week when school is in session. - 4.
 Note for International Students: Individuals in a variety of non-immigrant statuses may legally work in the United States.
 Some require an Employment Authorization card (EAD), while others do not.
 Individuals with F-1 (student) visas may work on campus.
-They must have a social security card with the notation "valid for employment only with INS authorization."
-However, they do not require an EAD or other specific authorizing documents for on-campus employment.
-Please contact the International Office at abroad@iwu.edu or (309) 556-2770 for any questions regarding requirements and restrictions for working.
-SUPERVISORS: Additional information on hiring International Student Workers in available in the Appendix. - 4.
+Please contact the International Office at internationaloffice@iwu.edu or (309) 556-2770 for any questions regarding requirements and restrictions for working.
+SUPERVISORS: Additional information on hiring International Student Workers in available in the Appendix. - 5.
 The student must be in good academic standing: Students who are enrolled in courses, on campus, and are making academic progress toward completion of a degree are eligible to be student employees.
 Their employment is part-time, and is contingent on their enrollment and on their continued academic progress.
 Student employment status terminates immediately when enrollment does not meet the above stated guidelines.